vergissberlin/railwayapp-grafana/README.md

 3. Setup bucket name and organization name in the environment variables
 4. Use grafana version 2.0 or above

+## 🪲 Bug Reporting

+If you find a bug in CodiMD template for reailway, you can [submit an issue](https://github.com/vergissberlin/railwayhttps://github.com/vergissberlin/railwayapp-codimd/issues/new) to the GitHub Repository.
+Even better you can submit a Pull Request with a fix.

 ## 🐳  Local Development

 ```bash